 Check out our article on the best Table saws.
+Portable and Hybrid Table Saws and Table Saw blades.

 5) Electric Sander: Unless you like the idea of sore arms and shoulders, an electric sander is another must-have woodworking tool.